Laxmannegi/C-I/README.md

 **Constructor:**
 1. It's a special method present under a class responsible for initializing the variables of that class.
 2. The name of a constructor method is exactly the same name of the class in which it was present and more over it's a non-value returning method.
-3. Each and every class required this constructor if we want to create the intance of the that class.
+3. Each and every class required this constructor if we want to create the instance of the that class.
 ```c#
 class Test
 {